Sometimes, suspicions pay-off.

 She lifted her left arm as if to check the time on her watch.
 Then she rotated her watch's dial to the opposite side of her arm.
 The dial of the watch ended up pointing straight down at the guidance system.
 That seemed odd since she couldn't read the time, with the dial facing away from her.

-My curiosity faded into the realization that I had just witnessed what appeared to be an act of sabotage.
+My curiosity faded into the realization that I had just witnessed what appeared to be an act of spying.
 So I stepped into the flowing throng and followed her auburn hair as she meandered through the show.

 A few minutes later, she stopped next to a shady-looking character, leaning against one of the pillars that separated the food court from the auditorium.
 There was no clear communication between them, but she hovered next to the man for several minutes.
 I thought, "This looks like a pass-off for the photos."
 Then I thought, "I've seen too many spy movies."